-- The Juvenile Probation Department is engaged in efforts to generate more comprehensive, accurate, and meaningful metrics. - This report compiles data through the month before last (September 2023). - A recent daily snapshot of the Juvenile Hall population will be included for the Commission meeting. - Starting on page 5, each chart slide is preceded by a definition/methodology slide explaining the chart's content. - Time periods range depending on data availability and are noted on each chart. - An Executive Summary for the month has been added to slide 3, with headings that hyperlink to relevant graphs in the report.
+- The Juvenile Probation Department is engaged in efforts to generate more comprehensive, accurate, and meaningful metrics. - This report compiles data through the month before last (December 2023). - A recent daily snapshot of the Juvenile Hall population will be included for the Commission meeting. - Starting on page 5, each chart slide is preceded by a definition/methodology slide explaining the chart's content. - Time periods range depending on data availability and are noted on each chart. - An Executive Summary for the month has been added to slide 3, with headings that hyperlink to relevant graphs in the report.

-Executive Summary - September
+Executive Summary - December

-- Referrals: There were 96 referrals, 5% higher than the 2023 YTD average of 91 referrals a month.
-22 of the referrals were for 707(b) offenses (23%). - Admissions: There were 40 admissions, 25% higher than the 2023 YTD average of 32 admissions a month. - Population: The average daily population was 28 youth, 12% higher than the 2023 YTD average of 25 youth.
-The peak population was 39 youth. - Length of Stay: The median LOS for releases was 4 days, shorter than the 2023 YTD average of 5 days. - Caseload: There were 399 youth on active caseload, 9% higher than the 2023 YTD average of 367 youth on active caseload a month. - Diversion: 32% of pre-adjudicated cases were being handled through various types of diversion. - Programs: 78% of youth on active caseload were active in programs, 15% higher than the 2023 YTD average of 68%. - Placements: There were 33 youth in alternative placements, 14% higher than the 2023 YTD average of 29 youth. - Warrants: There were 38 youth with active warrants, and a total of 48 active warrants as of the last day of the month.
+- Referrals: There were 61 referrals, 26% of which were for 707(b) offenses.
+The number of referrals in December was 27% lower than the 2023 average of 84 referrals a month. - In comparison, there were 59 referrals in December 2022, 16% higher than the 2022 average of 51 referrals a month. - Admissions: There were 19 admissions, 37% lower than the 2023 average of 30 admissions a month. - In comparison, there were 17 admissions in December 2022, 11% lower than the 2022 average of 19 admissions a month. - Population: The average daily population was 26 youth, the same as the 2023 average.
+The peak population was 31 youth. - Length of Stay: The median LOS for releases was 7 days, longer than the 2023 average of 6 days. - Caseload: There were 418 youth on active caseload, 10% higher than the 2023 average of 379 youth on active caseload a month. - Diversion: 33% of pre-adjudicated cases were being handled through various types of diversion. - Programs: 73% of youth on active caseload were active in programs, higher than the 2023 average of 70%. - Placements: There were 36 youth in alternative placements, 20% higher than the 2023 average of 30 youth. - Warrants: There were 47 youth with active warrants, and a total of 60 active warrants as of the last day of the month.

-Juvenile Hall Snapshot: 11/7/2023 (N = 31)
+Juvenile Hall Snapshot: 2/13/2024 (N = 29)